Cutthroat Island: Legacy

-In a radio interview in 2011, Renny Harlin discussed the film's box office failure.
-He pointed out that Carolco Pictures was in ruin before shooting even began, but had to make the film since financing from foreign investors was already in place.
-Metro-Goldwyn-Mayer (MGM), the film's distributor, was in the process of being sold and thus could not devote itself into financing a marketing campaign for the film.
-Carolco Pictures filed for Chapter 11 bankruptcy a month before Cutthroat Islands release.

-In another interview, Matthew Modine said that other factors contributing to the production costs running out of control included Harlin's cost-prohibitive habit of always having three cameras rolling at the same time; and Harlin and Davis spending large sums to have cases of V8 Vegetable Juice shipped out to the set in Malta for themselves.
-Towards the end of shooting, an entire room was found to be full of unopened juice and everyone present was obliged to drink it.

-The failure of Cutthroat Island is also credited with significantly reducing the bankability of pirate-themed films, which recovered only with the production of Walt Disney Pictures' Pirates of the Caribbean: The Curse of the Black Pearl in 2003.
+The failure of Cutthroat Island is credited as the final major blow for Carolco Pictures, as their obligation to make the film and hopes for its success contributed to their losses, and they filed for Chapter 11 bankruptcy a month prior to its release.
+The failure is also credited with significantly reducing the bankability of pirate-themed films, which recovered only with the production and release of Walt Disney Pictures' Pirates of the Caribbean: The Curse of the Black Pearl in 2003.

 Scott Mendelson of Forbes stated on the film's 25th anniversary that the film, along with the similar box office disappointment of Aeon Flux nearly ten years later, contributed to the industry's move away from producing films with female leads before and during the 21st century, under the assumption that mainstream audiences were not interested in such films.

 Video game

-A video game was published by Acclaim Entertainment and released for the major platforms of the time (such as the Super NES, Sega Genesis, and Game Boy) to tie in with the film.
+A video game was published by Acclaim Entertainment and released for the major platforms of the time (such as the Super NES, Sega Genesis and Game Boy) to tie in with the film.
 It loosely follows the events of the film.